 We also noticed that it was snowing!
 Today, we thought that, we'll be retracing our steps and it should be fairly simple, but I guess this is when you can never underestimate what comes next.
 When you're in nature hands, you need to adapt and think quickly.
 Every second counts and if we hadn't left on time, we would have probably been stranded.

-So we made our descent to the Chadar and I noticed that my gumboots were eerily grating against the breaking ice.
+So we made our descent trekking to the Chadar and I noticed that my gumboots were eerily grating against the breaking ice.
 I heard creaking sounds and wondered if it could handle my weight, or would it just break at any moment.
 As I put my foot forward, carefully trying to avoid my thermals and socks getting wet, but that's when it hit me that there was no escape.
 By now, the water was knee deep and had seeped through my gum boots and pants, all in frozen temperatures.
 I looked up at that moment and also remember the sky to be slightly overcast with dull grey streaks.

-With all doom and gloom, I quickly leaned back against the rock to make that swift change to a new pair of socks, and minutes later, I regained my strength like the rest of the team mates and continued walking like a pro.
+With all doom and gloom, I quickly leaned back against the rock to make that swift change to a new pair of socks, and minutes later, I regained my strength like the rest of the team mates and continued trekking like a pro.